savelas81/SC2_bot_chat/README.md

 Download data directory from ladder.

 STEP 5:
-replace ----- with your replies.
+replace ----- in messages.json file with your replies.
 	(----- = no response)

 STEP 6: